Liedzeit/philosophy/README.md

 # philosophy
-just some little philosophy quiz
+just some little philosophy quiz inspired by a popular TV quiz